 The event is designed to promote crime and drug prevention awareness; get people involved in local anti-crime efforts; and strengthen neighborhood and police partnerships, according to a BPD press release.

-designed to make the public more vigilant about the safety of children in and around cars.
+Purple ribbons will be the symbol as the Kern County Network for Children promotes two public events in August designed to make the public more vigilant about the safety of children in and around cars.

 Calling August “Purple Ribbon Month,” KCNC is encouraging individuals and organizations to wear purple lapel ribbons and to display ribbons on car antennas and trees throughout the county to spread awareness about leaving children unattended in cars and using children car seats,